Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Algorithms

-{\bf Assumptions.} Suppose that $n > 0$ is an integer, that $0 < f_1 < f_2 < \dots$ is monotone sequence of positive real numbers, and that the numbers $A_1, \dots, A_n$ are defined via \eqref{eq_running_diag} of Definition~\ref{def_running}.
-Suppose also that the $n$ by $n$ symmetric tridiagonal matrix $A$ is defined via \eqref{eq_running} of Definition~\ref{def_running}, and that the real number $\lambda$ is an eigenvalue of $A$.
+Suppose that $n > 0$ is an integer, that $2 < A_1 < A_2 < \dots$ is a sequence of positive real numbers, that $A$ is an $n$ by $n$ symmetric tridiagonal matrix defined via \eqref{eq_running} in Section~\ref{sec_vectors}, and that the real number $\lambda$ is an eigenvalue of $A$.